mkarla/epitope_mapping/README.md

 6. Rerun step 5 for all samples.

 ### Plotting of epitopes
 This part of the analysis takes the `.csv` files from the previous analysis steps, normalize the data, and make both individual plots for each analyte and a combined heatmap.
-Furhtermore there are options to make a PyMol script to show the top 3 disrupting positions in a pdb structure.
+Furhtermore there are options to make a PyMol script to show the top three disrupting positions in a pdb structure.
 1. Run `code/capyflex_epiplot.py -h` to see options for the plotting script.
 2. From the main directory of your project run `code/capyflex_epiplot.py -p <positive-control> -n <negative-comntrol>` with the same control names as in your `.fcs` files.
 If you are reproducing the analysis for the published project they will be `-p RBD -n FMO`.
+3. To write PyMol scripts add the `-py`command.
+This will furhther require the `-f <framework-name>` command where the name of the framework in the PyMol file used.
+The PyMol can either be `.pdb` or `.pse` with the later having priority.
+Further options are `-r <initial-rotation>`, `-s <structural-positions>`, and `-hi <regions-to-hide>`.
+When running the PyMol script it will color the framework region white, structural positions brown, and the top three disrupting positions colored red with intensity correlating to its binding value.
+FInally two `.png` files be saved, the second being rotated 180° on the y axis.

 ### Finding the results
 - Detailed flow cytometry plots for each sample in `results/fc_plots/`.